sethsot/Regression_Project/README.md

 # REGRESSION PROJECT -
-## TIME SERIES ANALYSIS - The Case of Favorita Stores
+## TIME SERIES MACHINE LEARNING - The Case of Corporation Favorita

 <a name="readme-top"></a>